cloudblog004/fantasticfoodies/content/en/posts/222-recipe-of-ultimate-crock-pot-chicken-tacos.md

 1. Get 1 onion chopped

-At our house, these Crock-Pot Chicken Tacos (aka Crock Pot Chicken Tacos OR Slow Cooker Chicken Tacos OR just &#34;Oh Yum&#34;!) really are &#34;that one&#34; recipe.
+At our house, these Crock-Pot Chicken Tacos (aka Crock Pot Chicken Tacos OR Slow Cooker Chicken Tacos OR just *Oh Yum*!) really are *that one* recipe.
 The one that never ever fails to be awesome.
 Crock pot Chicken Taco Chili Tried and Tasty.
 Keto Crock-Pot Chicken Tacos: This taco meat is also Keto diet friendly too if you use a taco seasoning mix and salsa that are keto friendly.

 <!--inarticleads2-->